 We arrived to Keflavik Airport near Reykjavik, Iceland.
 We ended up at a remote stand and had to take a bus.
 Arriving to a bus gate after an overseas flight is a drag in itself.
 But then the ground staff had some issues with the stairs and the door and we waited a good 15 minutes standing in the aisles for them to crack the seals.

-We were bussed and were dropped off in the terminal.
+We were bussed from the aircraft and were dropped off in the terminal.
 Between the early morning flight and the bus transfer I was super confused.
-The design of the Reykjavik airport has international arriving passengers mixing with departing passengers.
+The design of the Reykjavik airport has international arriving passengers mixing with departing passengers and arriving passengers aren’t treated as sterile travellers.
 For some reason, I wasn’t expecting this even though it is typical of some European airports.
 It was a bit challenging to find the customs entry.

 Keflavik airport is a busy place at 6 AM; it seems the whole world is passing through there.
 We were eventually led to customs and clearance where there were about 300 people lined up to get in and 4 customs agents.
 The friendly agent flipped through to my 28th page in ze passport and commented “You’re never home”.
 With that and a smile, another stamp and I was stamped into country number 66.

 We headed downstairs to get our bags and encountered the massive duty free on arrival.
 The place was so large, it actually rivaled the usual liquor store I go to at home.
 I knew there must have been good deals in here; even the flight attendants and pilots were buying in uniform.
 I suppose they were after the end of their scheduled shifts.

 We ended up finding our bags and took the FlyBus into town.
 A taxi is well over $200 USD where as the bus only cost us about $35 USD per person.
 We had some rugged scenery on our way into town since Keflavik Airport is in the middle of nowhere.